Pollution in the Great Barrier Reef

 Solutions

-Water pollution is an entirely preventable problem.
-The solution to it is to start making changes on our land before it ends up in our waterways.
+Tackling water pollution is entirely within Queensland’s control.
+The solution is to start making changes on our land before it ends up in our waterways.

-In 2019, the QLD government passed a historic bill designed to improve the quality of the water that flows from farming and grazing properties in northern Queensland into our Reef.
+In 2019, the Queensland government passed a historic bill designed to improve water quality flowing into our Reef from agricultural properties.

-We all support our farmers and graziers.
+We all support our farmers and graziers to make changes on their land.
 The new regulations target those practices that pose the greatest risk for water quality, such as farmers who are overusing fertiliser and polluting our Reef.